Amish Granola Bars

 As I've told you before, my dad demanded that the family all sit around the table together at mealtimes, if at all possible.
 It's an Amish tradition.

 However, some things did change over the years.
 I was one of the younger kids, and for several years there were only two of us at home anymore.
-And there were quite a few changes in our home from the time I was a little girl till I left home at 25 years of age.
+There were quite a few changes in our home from the time I was a little girl till I left home at 25 years of age.

 Growing up, my family always gathered for three meals a day (unless we were at school or work).
 But during my last several years at home, we didn't eat supper together anymore.
-My dad decided that he needs to eat less to maintain his weight.
+My dad decided that he needed to eat less to maintain his weight.
 So he didn't want to eat a meal late in the day.

 We ladies cooked a big meal for dinner (our noon meal was called dinner).
 And then we didn't eat supper.
 Everyone just got themselves a little snack or leftovers from lunch.

-My mom made these Amish granola bars, and my dad got in the habit of eating a granola bar and an apple for his supper.
+My mom made these Amish granola bars, and my dad got into the habit of eating a granola bar and an apple for his supper.
 So homemade granola bars became a staple (a necessary food item 🙂 ) in our home.

 This post contains affiliate links.

 Easy Chewy Granola Bars

 These DIY chewy granola bars are not hard to make.
 But it can be a bit of a sticky mess.
 So you'll want to make sure to grease your tools (bowl, pan, scraper, etc.) with butter.

 Grease or line with parchment a 10 x 15" jelly roll pan.